The Labor Certification process, commonly referred to as PERM, is the process by which a U.S. employer sponsors an employee’s immigration.

 WHAT ARE THE FIRST STEPS IN THE PERM PROCESS?

-When Curran, Berger & Kludt prepares your petition, the first step in the process is series of correspondence between the attorney, employer, and employee to establish the crucial details of the job for which the employee is being sponsored.
+When Curran, Berger & Kludt prepares your petition, the first step in the process is a series of correspondence between the attorney, employer, and employee to establish the crucial details of the job for which the employee is being sponsored.
 This includes job title, job duties, minimum education and experience requirements, job location, number of employees being supervised, and other important details.

 After outlining these elements, we will draft a PERM summary sheet, which includes all of the necessary details of the employment provided by the employer, including the text that will be used for advertisements.
-We typically set up a conference call with all parties after the initial draft of the PERM summary sheet in order to refine certain details and review the next steps in the process.
+We typically offer a conference call with all parties after the initial draft of the PERM summary sheet in order to refine certain details and review the next steps in the process.

 After all parties approve the content of the summary sheet (at minimum the employer, employee, and employee’s supervisor), we will then submit a prevailing wage request to the Department of Labor.
 After receiving the prevailing wage determination, the advertisements will be placed to test the labor market.